 Caffe Un Po' Di Piu, 3 de la Commune Street East

-When the duo of Dyan Solomon and Eric Girard (same pair behind Olive + Gourmando and Foxy) opened this establishment, we could hardly stop our mouths from watering: pasta freshly made in-house, Italian wines, and - well, in short, this restaurant is outstanding.
-But when we found out they had their own high-quality grocery section, that’s when we said “Ciao, we’ll see you there!”
+When the duo of Dyan Solomon and Eric Girard (same pair behind Olive + Gourmando and Foxy) opened this establishment, we could hardly stop our mouths from watering: pasta freshly made in-house, Italian wines, and - well, in short, this restaurant is outstanding and that’s when we said “Ciao, we’ll see you there!”

 Slice and soda, 201 Saint-Paul Street